 We moved to Upstate NY in November of 2016 which meant we jumped headfirst into learning the hard way how to care for our lawn in the fall.
 The only tools for our lawn we had were a corded trimmer and a really sad electric lawnmower.
 And as for something as specialized as gardeners tools?
 Ha! (heavy sigh)

 Consequently, our backyard was in pretty bad shape our first year, so we dove into next year with a plan to make sure our lawn withstood the onslaught of wet leaves and squirrels.
 Over the past few years, we’ve acquired some tools that have become ridiculously necessary, and some that just collect dust.

-BTW just as a heads up, I’ve grouped similar ones under the same category, so if you’re like “Megan, the title says there’s 17 and I only see 10?” that’s why.
+BTW just as a heads up, I’ve grouped similar ones under the same category, so if you’re like, “Megan, the title says there are 17, and I only see 10?” that’s why.